Agoric/documentation/main/guides/getting-started/start-a-project.md

 ## Starting the Dapp Smart Contract
-Exit the log window and start the smart contract by running the `yarn start` command.
+Use control-C to exit the logs, then start the smart contract:

 ```sh
 yarn start:contract